-Scoliosis is a fairly common condition that I see in practice quite regularly, Scoliosis basically means lateral curves of the spine and it’s much more common than you might think.
-We all have curves in our spines, usually, these are positions front to back, however with scoliosis the curves form left to right.
-These curves of this spine can affect people of all ages and, surprisingly, is much more common in the female of the species (we get all the breaks, hey?).
+Are you looking for scoliosis treatment in Oxford?
+What exactly is scoliosis, and how can it be treated using osteopathy?
+Let's take a look.
+Scoliosis is a fairly common condition in my Oxford practice.
+Scoliosis means lateral curves of the spine, and it's much more common than you might think.
+We all have curves in our spines; usually, these are positioned front to back.
+However, with scoliosis, the angles are from left to right.
+These spinal curves can affect people of all ages and, surprisingly, are much more common in females (we get all the breaks, hey?).

 - Spinal bones not forming correctly in the womb (Congenital Scoliosis)